CAMH-SCWG/compucool/workshops/shell.md

 --------

 ## Setup
-**Wifi**: `workshop`
+**Wifi SSID**: `workshop`

 Software you'll need to install:

 - **Windows**: [Git for Windows](https://git-for-windows.github.io/), and [MobaXterm](http://mobaxterm.mobatek.net)
 - **Mac and Linux**: You're already set

+---------

+## The Workshop

 Our workshop today is based on material from the Software Carpentry project.
 Visit their lesson on the shell here:

----------

 [The Unix Shell](http://swcarpentry.github.io/shell-novice/)